GNA University B.Tech Admissions 2025

 100% Placement Assistance | Avail Merit Scholarships | Highest CTC 43 LPA

-Here we are providing you with BITSAT 2025 ebook so that you can refer to it and understand overall details
+Here we are providing you with the BITSAT 2025 ebook so that you can refer to it and understand overall details and get ready for BITSAT 2026.

-The BITSAT 2025 Phase 2 started from June 22.
-As the exam for June 22, 23, 24, 25 and 26 both shifts are over, we are providing the analysis below.
+Now, lets get into the details and look at the analysis of each and every shift.
+The BITSAT 2025 Phase 2 started from June 22 and ended on June 26.
 You’ll be able to understand subject-wise analysis, and how tough the paper was overall.
 You’ll have a better idea by checking the analysis that how you can prepare better.

 Section | Difficulty | Topics Covered |